 Living with an acute spinal cord injury

-You will need frequent medical evaluations and diagnostic testing following hospitalization and rehabilitation to monitor your progress.
+You will need frequent medical evaluations and testing after hospitalization and rehabilitation to monitor your progress.

 It’s important to focus on maximizing your capabilities at home and in the community.

 You may feel sad or depressed after your injury.
-If this happens to you or a loved one, your health care provider may recommend that you see a mental health professional.
-Antidepressant medications and psychotherapy, or “talk therapy,” are both available to help treat depression.
+If this happens to you or a loved one, your healthcare provider may recommend that you see a mental health professional.
+Antidepressants and psychotherapy, or “talk therapy,” are both available to help treat depression.

 - Skin sores or infections